dbmedialab-archive/reader-critics/doc/project-setup.md

 ## Redis
 We use Redis as storage for message queues (IPC among separated nodes) and as a session cache.
 Data loss is not a severe problem, all data stored here is completely temporary.
 However it might happen that in a sudden loss of Redis stored data, active sessions become invalid and the message queue loses jobs.
 Those will get picked up on the next cleanup run.

 Instructions on how to start Redis server locally: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-redis

+It is possible and also recommended to use two different Redis databases for the _session data_ and the _message queue_.
+This does not necessarily mean using different _instances_ because Redis per default is started with 16 different database numbers per instance.
+Simply address different databases.

 ## Run
 ```